Selling Multiple Complements with Packaging Costs: The Competitive Market with Packaging Costs

 Each agent's utility is quasi-linear and given by $u^l(\kb,p) = V^l(\kb) - p(\kb)$ when they receive a package multiset $\kb$ at package-linear prices $p$.
-Note that a buyer who receives a package $\kb$ cannot unpack $\kb$ (in the sense of \cref{def:multiset-operations}(iii)), i.e.,~the individual bundles of $\kb$ are fixed. \cref{ex:running-example} below illustrates the aggregation of unit-demand values.
+Note that a buyer who receives a partition $\kb$ cannot unpack $\kb$ (see definition in \cref{sec:preliminaries}), i.e.,~the individual bundles of $\kb$ are fixed. \cref{ex:running-example} below illustrates the aggregation of unit-demand values.

 \begin{example}[label=running-example] Consider the sale of two units of good $A$ and two units of good $B$, which may be sold separately or in packages.
 The set $\{AB\}$ is considered a package.
 Suppose that there is one buyer with two corresponding unit-demand buyers.
 The unit-demand value functions are given in \cref{tab:example-marg-values} and aggregated according to \cref{def:marg-value-aggr}.
-For legibility, here we write multisets not as vectors $\kb$ but as sets.
+For legibility, here we write multisets in set notation instead of vectors.
 We have, e.g.,~$v^1(\{A\}) = 3$, $v^1(\{B\}) = 5$, $v^1(\{A,B\}) = \max(3+2,5+1) = 6$, $v^1(\{A,AB\}) = 3+9$, $ v^1(\{B,AB\}) = 5+9$, and $v^1(\{A,B,AB\}) = \max(3+2,5+1,3+9,5+9,1+9,2+9) = 14$.
 Note that with only two unit-demand buyers, the third and any further bundles contribute a value of zero.

 The preferences of unit-demand agent $q=1$ are illustrated in price space in \cref{fig:3D-dot-bid} and represented by the black dot at $(3,5,9)$.
 At prices beyond the light-blue facets, the agent demands nothing.
 The remaining area is divided into three.
-At prices above the blue and left of the red facet $\{A\}$ is demanded, above the green and right of the red facet $\{B\}$ is demanded, and at prices below the blue and the green facet $\{AB\}$ is demanded.
-On the facets or their intersections, the agent is indifferent between the bundles demanded in adjacent regions.\footnote{The demand of multiple unit-demand agents can also be geometrically aggregated. \cite{Baldwin2019-a} illustrate this two-dimensional price space (not allowing a separate price for $\{AB\}$).} \end{example}
+At prices above the blue and left of the red facet $A$ is demanded, above the green and right of the red facet $B$ is demanded, and at prices below the blue and the green facet $AB$ is demanded.
+On the facets or their intersections, the agent is indifferent between the bundles demanded in adjacent regions.\footnote{The demand of multiple unit-demand agents can also be geometrically aggregated. \cite{Baldwin2019-a} illustrate this two-dimensional price space (not allowing a separate price for $AB$).} \end{example}